Probing the history of Solar System through the cratering records on Vesta and Ceres: Dynamical and physical model

 \subsection{Jupiter's formation and migration}

-In our analytical approach, we considered Jupiter's formation as composed by $3$ different stages: \begin{itemize} \item a first core accretion phase; \item a second exponential gas accretion phase; \item a final phase of asymptotic gas accretion. \end{itemize} At the beginning of the simulations, Jupiter is an embryo with mass $M_{0}=0.1\,M_\oplus$ growing on a time $\tau_{c}=3\times10^5$ years to the critical mass $M_{c}=15\,M_\oplus$.
+In our semi-empirical approach, we considered Jupiter's formation as composed by $3$ different stages: \begin{itemize} \item a core accretion phase; \item a fast, exponential gas accretion phase; \item a slow asymptotic gas accretion phase. \end{itemize} The second and third stages of the formation process are ruled by the same physical process, i.e. Jupiter accreting gas from the Solar Nebula, and are analytically treated as a single stage in the model, yet they are clearly distinguishable from the point of view of the evolution of the early Solar System, as will be shown in Section \ref{results}.\\ At the beginning of the simulations, Jupiter is an embryo with mass $M_{0}=0.1\,M_\oplus$ and it grows to the critical mass $M_{c}=15\,M_\oplus$ in $\tau_{c}=10^{6}$ years.
+Since the total accretion time of Jupiter's core is the sum to our $\tau_{c}$ to the time needed to form the initial Mars-sized core, our choice of $\tau_{c}$ is consistent with the lower limits indicated by theoretical works for the formation of Jupiter's core (a few Ma, see e.g. \citet{nea07} and references therein).
 The mass growth is governed by the equation

-The timescale for core accretion, smaller than what the theoretical models for giant planet formation predict, has been chosen to limit the computational load of the simulations.
-During the first stage of accretion, Jupiter's core mass is negligible in terms of its perturbing effects on the planetesimals in the disk and the only planetesimals affected by Jupiter are those which undergo a close encounter with the forming planet.
-As a consequence, in this phase the number of impacts against the considered asteroids is governed by stochastic collisions and is a linear function of time: we can approximate the evolution on a longer timescale by extrapolating from our results.\\ After Jupiter's core reached the critical mass value of $15\,M_\oplus$, the nebular gas surrounding it becomes gravitationally unstable and starts to be rapidly accreted by the planet to form its massive envelope.
-During this phase, Jupiter strongly perturbs near-by planetesimals, clearing a gap of increasing width in the planetesimals' disk.
-To model this second phase of Jupiter's formation we used a timescale derived from the hydrodynamical simulations described in \cite{cm04}: the value we employed in the simulation is $\tau_{g}=5\times10^3$ years and is linked to the turbolence parameter $\alpha=0.01$ emploied in modeling the disc.
+During most of the first stage, Jupiter's mass is negligible in terms of its perturbing effects on the planetesimals in the disk and the only planetesimals affected by Jupiter are those which undergo a close encounter with the forming planet.
+As a consequence, in this phase we expect that the number of impacts against the considered asteroids is governed by stochastic collisions of near-by objects.\\ As soon as Jupiter's core neared the critical mass value of $15\,M_\oplus$, the nebular gas surrounding it became gravitationally unstable and started to be rapidly accreted by the planet to form its massive envelope.
+During this phase, Jupiter directly perturbed near-by planetesimals, clearing a gap of increasing width in the disk, and more distant planetesimals through orbital resonances.
 During this phase, Jupiter's mass growth is governed by the equation